Ōrora Satoshi: Career

 He was born on April 26, 1983, in the small town of Zaigrayevo, Zaigrayevsky District, Buryatia in the Soviet Union.
 He had been extraordinarily large since childhood, and after seeing sumo on television for the first time at the age of eight he was inspired to become a sumo wrestler.
 In 1999 at the age of 16 he moved with his family to St. Petersburg so he could study sumo.

 There he was scouted by the 55th yokozuna Kitanoumi, joining Kitanoumi stable in March 2000.
 He was the first Russian to enter professional sumo.
 He made his debut alongside Ryūō, Hōchiyama and Hitenryu.
 He was given the shikona of Ōrora, a reference to the aurora.

 Ōrora spent most of his career in the fourth-highest sandanme division, which he first reached in May 2002.
 He had nine tournaments ranked in the third-highest makushita division, which he first reached in January 2008, peaking at Makushita 43 East in November 2011.
 His last appearance in the division was in January 2014.
 He served as a tsukebito or personal attendant to Kitanoumi for fourteen years until his stablemaster's death in November 2015, upon which his stable was renamed Yamahibiki with the former maegashira Ganyū becoming his stablemaster.
 His career record was 376 wins against 382 losses, with 12 absences due to injury, over 111 tournaments.

 Weight

 Ōrora already weighed 190 kg on his debut in March 2000, and in 2010 reached 262 kg, surpassing Yamamotoyama to be the second-heaviest sumo wrestler recorded.
 He recalled on one occasion ordering 50 servings of yakiniku, plus six bowls of ramen noodles.
 After reaching 283 kg in the January 2017 health check-up he tried changing his diet, eating only once a day and taking more exercise by walking around his heya.
-However, he did not check his weight on a scale until the next health check-up on 22 August 2017, and in the seven months since he had, in fact, increased his weight by another five kilograms to reach 288 kg, surpassing former ōzeki Konishiki's 285 kg set in 1996 to become the heaviest wrestler ever in professional sumo. Ōrora remarked that he had not been aiming for the record but at least would now have a place in history.
+He did not check his weight on a scale until the next health check-up on 22 August 2017.
+In the seven months since he had, he increased his weight by another five kilograms, to reach 288 kg, surpassing former ōzeki Konishiki's 285 kg set in 1996, becoming the heaviest wrestler ever in professional sumo.

+Ōrora remarked that he had not been aiming for the record, but at least would now have a place in history.
 He joked that a rice ball eaten as a snack must have put him over.